perlitz/perlitz.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 image: https://koppl.in/indigo/assets/images/jekyll-logo-light-solid.png
 headerImage: true
 projects: true
-hidden: false # don't count this post in blog pagination
+hidden: true # don't count this post in blog pagination
 description: "This is a simple and minimalist template for Jekyll for those who likes to eat noodles."
 category: project
 author: johndoe
 externalLink: false
 ---

- I want to have $$math$$ in my lines and also
+ I want to have $$math$$ in my lines and also fadsfasdf

  $$ Full\ lines\ of\ math $$